tuijalei/ecg_analysis/README.md

 # Data

-For detailed information on how to download, preprocess, and split the data, please check out the [Introduction to data handling](/notebooks/1_introduction_data_handling.ipynb) notebook in the `/notebooks/` directory.
+For detailed information on how to download, preprocess, and split the data, please check out the [Setup the runs](/notebooks/1_setup_runs.ipynb) notebook in the `/notebooks/` directory.

 # In a nutshell